lukasmelis/latent_fingerprint_segmentation/README.md

 - **desing/**  -- .ui files for GUI app
 - **segmentation_tool.py** -- our GUI controller
 - **mrcnn_latent/** -- implementation of Mask R-CNN

+In directory mrcnn_latent are missing training weights, because of 100 MB github limit.
+In case you want them, write on my email: lukasomeli@gmail.com